MarskiGit/calendar/README.md

 * [Contact](#contact)

 ## General info
-The calendar aims to streamline and organize my time.
+Calendar of important events with a view for the whole year or month.
 There are many calendars, but I want to write my own.

 ## Technologies
 * PHP 7 / 8